VoicuTomut/ase-fast/doc/development/addingexamples.rst

 Location of Examples
 --------------------
-All examples are located in the ``examples`` folder.
+All examples are located in the :git:`examples` folder.
 More advanced ASE tutorials can be found in the folder ``examples/tutorials``, which is most likely where you want to add your contribution.
 There is also an ``examples/python`` folder for python related tutorials.